astronomer/airflow-guides/guides/airflow-ui.md

 Other views in the Browse tab include:

 - **Jobs:** Shows a list of all jobs that have been completed.
 This includes executed tasks as well as scheduler jobs.
- - **Audit Logs:** Shows a list of events that have occured in your Airflow environment that can be used for auditing purposes.
+- **Audit Logs:** Shows a list of events that have occurred in your Airflow environment that can be used for auditing purposes.
 - **Task Reschedules:** Shows a list of all tasks that have been rescheduled.
- - **SLA Misses:** Shows any tasks that have missed their SLAs.
+- **SLA Misses:** Shows any task instances that have missed their SLAs.
 - **DAG Dependencies:** Shows a graphical representation of any cross-DAG dependencies in your Airflow environment.

 ## Admin

 The Admin tab links to pages for content related to Airflow administration (i.e. not specific to any particular DAG).
-Many of these pages can be used to both view and modify your Airflow environment.
+Many of these pages can be used to both view and modify parts of your Airflow environment.

 ![Admin](https://assets2.astronomer.io/main/guides/airflow-ui/ui_admin_menu.png)

 For example, the Connections page shows all Airflow connections stored in your environment.
 You can click on the `+` to add a new connection.
-For more on `Connections`, check out this guide: [Managing Your Connections in Airflow](https://www.astronomer.io/guides/connections/).
+For more on working with connections, check out [this guide](https://www.astronomer.io/guides/connections/).

 ![Connections](https://assets2.astronomer.io/main/guides/airflow-ui/ui_connections.png)